 Microchip failure – practical considerations

-With the introduction of compulsory microchipping, an animal with a failed microchip will need to have a new microchip implanted unless it qualifies for exemption (as detailed in the Requirements and exemptions section).
+With the introduction of compulsory microchipping, an animal with a failed microchip will need to have a new microchip implanted unless it qualifies for exemption (as detailed in the Requirements and Exemptions section).
 Where a second microchip is implanted it is recommended that the veterinary surgeon records details of the reason for re-implantation and where appropriate provides a written declaration to the owner with information about both the old and new microchip.

-Failed microchips and Pet Passports
+Failed microchips and travel documentation

 Given the potential implications if a microchip fails on entry to the UK – such as the cost to the owner of resulting time in quarantine – veterinary surgeons should encourage their clients to have their pet’s microchip checked before travel.
+BSAVA strongly recommends that owners and vets check the Defra website for up-to-date requirements for travel: https://www.gov.uk/bring-pet-to-great-britain.

 Defra provides the following advice on unreadable microchips:

-• If the original microchip cannot be read, the pet must be re-implanted;
+- If the original microchip cannot be read, the pet must be re-implanted;

-Intermittently working microchips and Pet Passports
+Intermittently working microchips and travel documentation

 If the microchip has not failed completely, Defra recommends that a new microchip is inserted in case the existing microchip fails at some point in the future.
 The following procedure must be carried out in order to maintain a pet’s compliance:

-• The original microchip, implanted prior to the initial rabies vaccination, must be scanned and a reading made.
+- The original microchip, implanted prior to the initial rabies vaccination, must be scanned and a reading made.
 If a reading is not possible it will be necessary to complete the procedures for a failed microchip;

-This statement does not need to be exactly as shown, but the dates of microchip readings and the numbers of the microchips must be stated and this statement should be signed and stamped by the OV.
-Provided this procedure is carried out as stated above, the pet will remain fully compliant with UK entry requirements under EU pet movement rules.
+This statement does not need to be exactly as shown, but the dates of microchip readings and the numbers of the microchips must be stated, and this statement should be signed and stamped by the OV.
+Provided this procedure is carried out as stated above, the pet will remain fully compliant with UK entry requirements under pet movement rules.

 Removing microchips